 Table 3.12: Average relative (uncorrected) density estimates and absolute (corrected for g(0)) density estimates over the three-year survey period.
-Total effort relates to all 2 km and 6 km spaced transects that fall within the former Hornsea Zone plus 10 km buffer or Hornsea Three plus 4 km buffer.
-Effective strip width (ESW) for visual estimates is presented as half strip width since observations were only made on one side of the vessel.
+Total effort relates to all 2 km and 6 km spaced transects that fall within the former Hornsea Zone plus a 10 km buffer or Hornsea Three array area plus a 4 km buffer.
+ESW for visual estimates is presented as half strip width since observations were only made on one side of the vessel.
 Cluster size refers to the number of animals recorded in a one minute segment of survey track (equivalent to an average of 275 m).